1. Listening to respond vs. Listening to understand

 Solution: Demonstrate that you understand their point of view.
 Use labels to relay back what you're hearing.
 A label like "it sounds like.." gives them the chance to correct you, unlike the declaration that "I understand."
 Show them you understand their side by using a great summary to get to a "that's right" moment.

 3. Asking "yes" oriented questions

-Lastly, stop asking questions where you are trying to get people to say "yes".
+Lastly, stop asking questions where you are trying to get people to say "yes."
 When people say "yes" it makes them extremely nervous because they don't always know exactly what they are letting themselves in for.
-Especially since sales people that are dishonest try to get people to agree to things so they can take advantage of them.
-When you are offering someone a gain, the phrase "If it sounds to good to be true then it probably is" may be ringing in the back of their mind.
+Especially since salespeople that are dishonest try to get people to agree to things so they can take advantage of them.
+When you are offering someone a gain, the phrase "If it sounds too good to be true then it probably is" may be ringing in the back of their mind.
 So leading them into saying "yes" could cause unintended uneasiness in your counterpart.
-It seems counterintuitive, and in fact it is, but it is also a reality of the situation.
+It seems counterintuitive, and in fact, it is, but it is also a reality of the situation.
 We know that there is research out there that shows a "yes" momentum or "yes" chain is more likely to get people to agree.
-In closing there are three thoughts I would like to offer you.
-First that system is designed for you to control the conversation and in fact giving the counterpart the illusion of control is the key to getting what you want.
-Second there is a difference between confirmation "yeses" and commitment "yeses", as we know they are not equal and a series of confirmation does not mean or cause commitment.
+In closing, there are three thoughts I would like to offer you.
+First, that system is designed for you to control the conversation and in fact giving the counterpart the illusion of control is the key to getting what you want.
+Second, there is a difference between confirmation "yeses" and commitment "yeses," as we know they are not equal and a series of confirmation does not mean or cause commitment.
 Lastly "yes" is the last thing you want to hear.

 Solution: Ask no-orientation questions and use the Rule of 3 to ensure all your "yeses" indicate true commitment.